Button Widget

 • Drag a “Button” widget to the canvas.

-• Double-click the “Button” widget to configure the “Settings” tab.
-Select the button type from the drop-down list - Default, Primary, Info, Success, Warning, Danger, and Inverse.
+• Double-click the “Button” widget to open the “Settings” tab.
+Select the button type from the drop-down list (Default, Primary, Info, Success, Warning, Danger, and Inverse).
 The widget name is auto-populated and cannot be changed.
-Provide the text information as a button label.
-Select the checkbox to hide or mark the button as read-only during runtime.
+Enter the text for the button label.
+Select the checkbox to hide the button or mark it as read-only at runtime.
 Click the Save button.

 • Select one of the button types from the drop-down list.
-The UI appearances are different for each of these button types.
+The UI appearance differs for each button type.

-• Double-click the widget to configure the “Styling” tab.
-Provide the CSS style syntax to enhance the style—the border is emphasized with a 5px solid grey color as shown below.
+• Double-click the widget to open the “Styling” tab.
+Enter the CSS syntax to enhance the style—the border is emphasized with a 5px solid grey color, as shown below.
 Select the class options from the drop-down list to apply to HTML elements.

 • Double-click the widget to configure the “Other” tab.
-Then, provide the text information to be rendered as a tooltip.
+Then, enter the text to be rendered as a tooltip.

 • Double-click the control to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
 Click the Save button.

 • Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+Select Actions - Create Form Instance from the menu.
+Generate a new Form instance, then select the check box to edit it.
+Check with your FlowWright administrator if you don't have access to generate Form instances.

-• The Form is rendered to the user as shown below.
+• The Form is rendered for the user as shown below.

 Definition Sample: